API RP 2A-LRFD (1st, 1993)

 Safety Factors are set to Standard default values.
 It is not necessary to change them.

 It is possible to use API 2A RP (1st, 1993) in combination with AISC 360-10 Members (14th, 2010) standard.
-Set option Usechecked to use the standard for non-tubular elements, press to define settings.
+Set option Use AISC 360-10 for non-tubular shapes checked to use the standard for non-tubular elements.
+Press to define settings.

-Joint Check is a part of the API RP 2A-LRFD standard but is available for all standard types.
-To create a new Joint check perform - - in a standard:
+Joint Check is a part of the API RP 2A-LRFD standard but is available for Custom Standard.
+To create a new Joint Check execute from the checks context menu of a respective standard.

 Press to automatically highlight single Connection selected in the table.